iCurate Movies

 Sneak peek of the quick-and-dirty usability study I did in FigJam.

-Want to collaborate?
+Do you want to collaborate?

 Send me a message!

-I will check my availability for collaborations and get back to you within 24 hours.
+I will check my availability and get back to you within 24 hours.

 Oops!
 Something went wrong while submitting the form.
+Please try again.